Skip to main content

 Register the DashboardConfigurator as a service based on your requirements.
 The AddSingleton method registers the DashboardConfigurator service with the same service lifetime as AddDefaultDashboardController.
 However, we recommend that you use the AddScoped method as it can be used in more cases (for example, security-based scenarios like multi-tenancy dashboards).

-The code snippet below shows how to register the DashboardConfigurator as a scoped service.
+The code snippet below shows how to register the DashboardConfigurator as a scoped service at application startup.

 using DevExpress.AspNetCore;